mstellwa/fsi_demos/am_ai_demo/docs/demo_scenarios.md

 #### Step 3: Benchmark Comparison
 **User Prompt**:
 ```
-"Show me the sector allocation for the SAM Global Thematic Growth portfolio and compare it to technology sector averages."
+"Show me the sector allocation for the SAM Technology & Infrastructure portfolio and compare it to technology sector averages."
 ```

 **Expected Response**: